-At just 124 miles wide, Nepal’s terrain changes from the lush jungles of the Indian plain to the soaring snow-capped heights of Everest at 8,848m.
-In between are low stone villages nestled in isolated valleys, rushing glacier fed rivers, and a charm personified in the people that you will nowhere else.
+Nepal is a small country, just 124 miles wide, however it still encompasses a variety of terrain, from the lush jungles of the Indian plain to the soaring snow-capped heights of Everest at 8,848m.
+In between are low stone villages nestled in isolated valleys, rushing glacier fed rivers, and a charm personified in the people that you will experience nowhere else.

 What to expect on your Nepal holiday

-The Nepalese as a nation are fiercely loyal and will master any task until it is honed to perfection.
+The Nepalese people are fiercely proud and are commited to perfection in all things.
 Nowhere is this more obvious than when trekking in the foothills of the Himalayas.
-How it is possible to wake to the smell of freshly baked bread and have toast and marmite served at a table when you are miles from nowhere and overlooked by some of the most magnificent mountains in the world is nothing short of a miracle.
+It's nothing short of a miracle that you can wake to the smell of freshly baked bread and eat toast and marmite for breakfast when you are miles from nowhere and overlooking some of the most magnificent mountains in the world.

 Some ideas for a Nepal holiday